 The administrative offices occasionally receive calls from outsiders seeking information about a student or trying to get in touch with a student.
-The school will not provide any information about a student (address, phone number or class schedule) to a caller or visitor without the student's written permission.
+Per FERPA guidelines, the school will not provide any non-directory information about a student (address, phone number or class schedule) to a caller or visitor without the student's written permission.
 While this can be an inconvenience, the policy is for the protection of students and is adhered to carefully.
+Please review the full FERPA policy located on the Office of the Registrar website.